Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * Intermediate functions to avoid deep nesting of control structures and ensure each function has a single purpose
 * Parentheses that make the order of operations clear

-These definitions are somewhat subjective and unreliable: what makes a name meaningful?
-Should the identifier style be camel case or snake case?
+These definitions are somewhat subjective and unreliable.
+What makes a name meaningful?
+How deep and complex can an expression/function get before it needs to be broken up?
+Should the "consistent identifier style" be camel case or snake case?
 With a loose reading, most libraries and style guides qualify as readable, in that there is always somebody who will argue that the existing choice is the best.
 The cycle time principle provides a framework for evaluating these choices objectively, although it is still dependent on a subject pool and hence the scientific literature.
-In fact studies have validated many of these guidelines as empirically reducing time to understand, and in cases such as underscores vs camel case found a definitive benefit for underscores.
+In fact studies have validated many specific guidelines as empirically reducing time to understand, e.g in the underscores vs camel case debate finding a definitive benefit for underscores.

 Cycle time also accounts for the aphorism "Perfect is the enemy of good".
 One could spend hours optimizing for readability by fixing spelling mistakes and other nits and not get anything useful done.
 In the time it takes to write a long descriptive comment or poll coworkers for a meaningful variable name, one could have skipped writing comments, used 1-letter names, run and debugged the code, and moved on to a new task.
 Perfect readability is not the goal - the code just has to be understandable enough that any further readability improvements would take more cycle time than they will save in the future.
 And with hyperbolic discounting, reducing future maintenance effort is generally not as important as shipping working code now.
 This calculation does flip though when considering the programming language syntax and standard library, where small readability improvements can save time for millions of programmers (assuming the language becomes popular, so there is again a discounting factor).

+Not included in cycle time (or readability) is the time to initially write a program.
+Maintainance cost is much more important in the long run than the initial investment.

 Terseness
 ~~~~~~~~~

 APL is terse mainly due to its use of symbols, and :cite:`holmesAPLProgrammingLanguage1978` mentions that some consider terseness an advantage.
 But is it really?
-Again the principle for Stroscot is the edit-test cycle time, in particular the 70% of time needed to understand a program.
-An APL program may be short but if the APL program requires looking up symbols in a vocabulary while a normal word-based program is more verbose but self-contained, then the word-based program wins on cycle time.
+Again the principle for Stroscot is the edit-test cycle time.
+An APL program may be short but if the APL program requires looking up symbols in a vocabulary while a normal word-based program is a little more verbose but self-contained, then the word-based program wins on cycle time.

-Iverson argues the human mind has a limit on how many symbols it can cope with at one time.
+Iverson argues the human mind has a limit on how many symbols it can manipulate simultaneously.
 A terser notation allows larger problems to be comprehended and worked with.
-But this ignores the role of chunking: a novice chess player works with individual pieces, while an expert player works with configurations of the entire board.
-Similarly a programming expert will work on the level of program fragments, for example CRUD or the design patterns of Java, and the amount of verbiage involved in writing such patterns is immaterial to mental manipulation but rather only becomes relevant in the time necessary to read unfamiliar codebases and comprehend their patterns and the time needed to write out such verbose patterns when moving to implementation.
-Rather than terseness, this consideration argues to make programming patterns easy to recognize (distinctive) and easy to remember (the "memory palace" principle).
+But this ignores the role of chunking: a novice chess player works with symbols representing individual pieces, while an expert player works with symbols representing configurations of the entire board.
+Similarly, a novice programmer might have to look up individual functions, but a programming expert will work on the level of program patterns, for example CRUD or the design patterns of Java, and the amount of verbiage involved in writing such patterns is immaterial to mental manipulation but rather only becomes relevant in two places:
+* the time necessary to scan through unfamiliar codebases and comprehend their patterns.
+This can be reduced by making programming patterns easy to recognize (distinctive).
 APL's overloading of monadic and dyadic function symbols seems to conflate distinct functions and go against this consideration.
+* the time needed to write out patterns when moving to implementation.
+Most programmers type at 30-50 wpm and use autocomplete, which means that even a long identifier requires at most 1-2 seconds.
+In contrast, for APL, symbols might found with the hunt and peck method, per `Wikipedia <https://en.wikipedia.org/wiki/Typing#Alphanumeric_entry>`__ 27 wpm / 135 cpm or 0.4 seconds per symbol.
+So APL is faster for raw input.
+But in practice, most of the time programming is spent thinking, and the time writing the program out is only a small fraction of coding.
+So what is important is how easy it is to remember the words/symbols and bring their representations to mind (the "memory palace" principle), for which APL's symbols are at a disadvantage due to being pretty much arbitrary.

 There is some advantage to terseness in that shorter code listings can be published more easily in books or blog posts, as inline snippets that do not detract from the flow of the text.
 Documentation works better when the commentary and the code are visible on the same medium.
-But readability of the code is more important - a barcode is terse but provides no help without a complicated scanning procedure.
+But readability of the code is more important - a barcode is terse too but provides no help without scanning it.
 Web UX design provides many techniques for creating navigable code listings, e.g. a 1000-line listings to be discussed in a short note with a hyperlink.
 Accordion folds can be used for 100-line listings, and 10-line listings can be in a two-column format or with a collapsed accordion fold.
 So this advantage of terseness seems minimal when considering that code is mostly published on the web these days.

 Turtles all the way down
 ~~~~~~~~~~~~~~~~~~~~~~~~